 Kawasan Falls can be reached very easily by any point on Cebu so weekends are always a lot busier.
 The best way to beat the crowds is to go on a weekday and early in the morning – we’re talking 7am early.
 If you’re coming from Cebu City, the bus takes 3.5 – 4 hours and buses don’t start running until around 5 am so it’s impossible for you to get here until after 8 or 9 am.
 Instead, we recommend that you stay in Moalboal the night before.
 The bus from Moalboal only takes 30-40 minutes.
 We arrived at 7:30 am and had the whole place to ourselves with the exception of 2 other people.
 The restaurants weren’t even open!
 This meant we could just enjoy the place free of noise and touts and take plenty of photos without a tonne of people everywhere.

 If you plan on going canyoneering, it’s best to visit the waterfalls first.
 The iconic photos of Kawasan Falls are taken at the first waterfall but the last waterfall is just as beautiful.
 There is a short uphill walk to the others and we also enjoyed these to ourselves early in the morning.

-The cheapest way to get to Kawasan Falls
+The cheapest (and easiest) way to get to Kawasan Falls

 A pre-booked canyoneering tour is around 1,500-1,700 pesos and restricts your freedom to explore the falls before starting the canyoneering.
 Most tours start around 8 am so by the time if you finish your canyoneering trip, the falls will be busy.
 The cheapest and easiest way to get to Kawasan Falls is by bus.
 From Cebu City, go to the South Bus Terminal and hop on any bus bound for Badian.
 From anywhere else, just wait on the main road and wave down a bus heading south.
 Let the driver know you want to go to the main entrance of Kawasan Falls (rather than the canyoneering entrance) and from there, it’s a 20-minute easy walk to the main the waterfall.
 Buses are quite frequent and have no set timetable so you don’t need to book in advance.